 The condensed consolidated financial statements at July 31, 1998 and for the three- and six- month periods then ended are unaudited and reflect all adjustments (consisting only of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial position and operating results for the interim periods.
-The condensed consolidated financial statements at July 31, 1998 should be read in conjunction with the consolidated financial statements, as restated, and notes thereto, together with management's discussion and analysis of financial condition and results of operations, contained in the Company's Annual Report to Stockholders incorporated by reference in the Company's Annual Report on Form 10-K/A for the fiscal year ended January 31, 1998 are not necessarily indicative of the results for the entire fiscal year ending January 31, 1999.
+The condensed consolidated financial statements at July 31, 1998 should be read in conjunction with the consolidated financial statements and notes thereto, together with management's discussion and analysis of financial condition and results of operations, contained in the Company's Annual Report to Stockholders incorporated by reference in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 1998.
+The results of operations for the three and six months ended July 31, 1998 are not necessarily indicative of the results for the entire fiscal year ending January 31, 1999.